Leaves of Absence - UTDBP3054

 If the employee's appointment changes to less than twenty (20) hours per week before completing six (6) months continuous, benefits eligible, state employment, the annual leave accrual is frozen.

-If the employee's appointment changes to less than twenty (20) hours per week after six (6) months of continuous, benefits eligible, state employment, the accrued annual leave is frozen.
-No further annual leave will accrue and none of the existing annual leave balance may be used.
-If the employee's appointment returns to twenty (20) hours or more per week, the annual leave balance will be restored and may be used immediately.
+If the employee's appointment changes to less than twenty (20) hours per week after six (6) months of continuous, benefits eligible, state employment, the accrued annual leave will be paid to the employee.
+No further annual leave will accrue.

 Transfers Within the University: Accrued annual leave balances for employees transferring with no break in service within the University are automatically transferred to the new department.